amitxv/PC-Tuning/docs/physical-setup.md

     - See [Why Vdroop is good for overclocking and taking a look at Gigabyte's Override Vcore mode | Actually Hardcore Overclocking](https://www.youtube.com/watch?v=zqvNkh4TVw8)

 - Configure RAM frequency and timings manually [for a significant performance improvement](https://kingfaris.co.uk/blog/intel-ram-oc-impact).
-XMP does not tune many subtimings nor does it guarantee stability
+XMP does not tune many timings nor does it guarantee stability

     - See [KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT](https://github.com/KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT)